danadria/danadria.github.io/_pages/about.md

 <br>
 <br>
-If you want to follow my adventures, I've recently started Random Walk, a blog about AI systems, patient care, research, deployment, and much more.
+If you wish to follow my adventures, I've recently started Random Walk, a blog about AI systems, patient care, research, deployment, and much more.
 You can sign up to my mailing list in the form below to stay up to date.
 </div>
 <br>